docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 #### Description

-When true, the property is multidimensional and can be separated.
-For example, the Position property has this attribute set to true.
+When `true`, the property is multidimensional and can be separated.
+For example, the Position property has this attribute set to `true`.

 ?> **Note:** The original, consolidated, multidimensional property is the "separation leader" and the new, separated, single-dimensional properties are its "separation followers".